By Mike Seminari April 2019

-At the recent MBA Technology Solutions Conference, presenters and attendees alike were focused on an improved “customer experience” as the driving force behind new and needed technological changes.
-During his presentation at the conference, STRATMOR Senior Partner Garth Graham reviewed the STRATMOR Technology Insight Study, which asked industry executives what they perceived to be the benefits of digital mortgage.
+At the 2019 MBA Technology Solutions Conference, presenters and attendees alike were focused on an improved “customer experience” as the driving force behind new and needed technological changes.
+During his presentation at the conference, STRATMOR Senior Partner Garth Graham reviewed the 2018 STRATMOR Technology Insight Study, which asked industry executives what they perceived to be the benefits of digital mortgage.
 The top answers were:

 1. Increased borrower satisfaction